elaganot/E-Chat-React/README.md

 This project is a WhatsApp Web clone (but better). we used React to build the client-side and asp.net to build the server-side. we used the react-router library and the signalR library.
-For the server-side please go to https://github.com/elaganot/Advanced-Programming-2-ex2.git.
+For the server-side please go to https://github.com/elaganot/Advanced-Programming-2-ex2.git (notice that the right files are in the master branch).

 To run the project please create a new React app, delete all the files except the node_modules directory, and download all the files to your directory (that already has the node_modules).